DogeTheBeast/College_notes/1st Year/Second Term/APSC 160/Input and Output.md

 ## Outputting a file

-Outputting a file has a similar method to inputting a file except, instead of fscanf to input numbe
+Outputting a file has a similar method to inputting a file except, instead of fscanf to input data, we use fprintf to print information to the output file.

 ---
 Read also -